For supported Kubernetes versions and key component versions, see Platform support and component versions.

 .
 You can use the fusion_node_type

-property in Solr auto-scaling policies to govern replica placement during collection creation.fusion_node_type=search
+property in Solr auto-scaling policies to govern replica placement during collection creation.④ Overrides the settings for the search Solr pods.

 value ""